 It’s not great news for Star Citizen fans today as Cloud Imperium has announced that the Arena Commander dogfighting module release has been delayed.

-The plans was to release v0.8 at 4PM PST on Thursday (about now) but that time has just passed and after discussions on the status of a release candidate they’e decided to hold off on releasing Arena Commander (Dogfighting Module) until more of the bugs have been squashed.
+The plan was to release v0.8 at 4PM PST on Thursday (about now) but that time has just passed and after discussions on the status of a release candidate they’e decided to hold off on releasing Arena Commander (Dogfighting Module) until more of the bugs have been dealt with.

 The plan now is to release daily updates to the community as the team address the critical bugs preventing a release.

 It’s shame they didn’t make their own internal deadline for this release but at least we know what’s going on.
 Now backers will have to sit and wait for these update reports and hope the issues are resolved quickly.

 I know Tim will probably be saying “I told you so”.
 I think I’ll have to avoid him tomorrow, his gloating will be unbearable.

 Chris Roberts posted the following.